NASHVILLE, Tenn. (WKRN) – Music City hosted the biggest Fourth of July firework display in the country Saturday night in downtown Nashville.

 The family fun zone included games, inflatables and free samples.

 Live music kicked off at noon at the AT&T GigaPower Stage and includes performances by Annie Bosko, Small Time Rock Stars, Scat Springs & The Scat Springs Band, Shirely Tempo and Striking Matches.

 The night continued with a performance by country star Martina McBride and Mikky Ekko prior to the much-anticipated fireworks display.

 The all-day celebration ended with the nationally-ranked fireworks show timed to music played by the Nashville Symphony Orchestra.

-Thousands of people attended “A Prelude to the 4th,” which was held at the Jack Daniel’s Main Stage at First Avenue and Broadway Friday night.
+Friday night, thousands of people attended “A Prelude to the 4th,” which was held at the Jack Daniel’s Main Stage at First Avenue and Broadway.